ujkhatri/ujkhatri/README.md

-                                                   Hi, I am Ujjwal Khatri 👋

-🔭 Software Professional with over 10 years of experience in research, analysis, design and development of software solutions based on IoT, Smart Appliance, microservices, cloud, mobile application technologies.
+Software Professional with over 10 years of experience in research, analysis, design and development of software solutions based on IoT, Smart Appliance, microservices, cloud, mobile application technologies.

-🌱 Helping people to learn software development.

-💬 Please feel free to connect and ask me anything about software development.
-I will be happy to discuss.

-<a> 📫 Visit my websites -  </a>
+<a>websites</a>
 <br>
 <a href="https://www.ujjwalkhatri.com"> ujjwalkhatri.com </a>
 <br>
 <a href="https://www.bitstogigs.com"> BitsToGigs.com </a>

-⚡ My Latest Articles: <br>
+⚡ Latest Articles: <br>
 <a href="https://bitstogigs.com/all-you-need-to-know-about-aws-solutions-architect-associate-certificate/">All you need to know about AWS Solutions Architect Associate Certificate</a>
 <br>
 <a href="https://www.ujjwalkhatri.com/tech/tasks-to-cover-while-learning-a-programming-language">Quick Start Guide - Tasks to cover while learning a programming language</a>